What is cystic fibrosis?

 Staying hydrated by drinking lots of fluids to keep mucus as loose as possible

-What are the possible complications of cystic fibrosis?
+What are the potential complications of cystic fibrosis?

 Growth deficiencies in children and infants